 The screenshot below provides an additional comparison of Addon vs Alias (Parked) domains …

-How To Create Addon Domains, Subdomains & Parked Domains In cPanel: Tutorial
+How To Create Addon Domains, Subdomains & Parked Domains In cPanel: Step-By-Step Tutorial

 Log into your cPanel account …

-Scroll down to the ‘Domains’ section and click on the ‘Subdomains’ link …
+Scroll down to the ‘Domains’ panel and click on Subdomains …

 (cPanel: Domains – Subdomains)

 Adding a subdomain will create a new section in your website using any prefix you choose (e.g. “support”, “documentation”, etc …).

 Type in the name of your subdomain in the ‘Subdomain’ field, then click the blank field in the ‘Document Root:’ section. cPanel will automatically fill this section with the correct path information for your subdomain.